 Rules and regulations to accessing and using the SPS teaching Laboratory Facilities, Faculty of Science, NUS (S16-02-04 and S16-02-03)

 The SPS teaching lab is part of the SPS facilities that are provided by the Faculty of Science.
 SPS share the lab with the Science Demo group, bookings are made when SPS uses the lab.
 This is to prevent anybody from double-booking the lab.
-All the practical sessions that you will undergo in the “The Cell” module and other SPS modules will be carried out there.
-Besides, regular lab classes for the modules, you may also like to work in the SPS lab for your SP2172 project or another project.
+All the practical sessions that you will undergo in the “The Cell” course and other SPS courses will be carried out there.
+Besides, regular lab classes for the courses, you may also like to work in the SPS lab for your SP2172 project or another project.
 For that, please email Dr Robert Lieu and ask for permission prior to working in the laboratory.

 - Please note that under NUS, OSHE guidelines, undergraduate/SPS students are restrictedly not allowed to work in the SPS/Science Demo lab without a direct supervision from a graduate mentor or SPS staff.
 Please also noted that working hours for undergraduates are restricted to official working hours (8.30-6 pm, Monday to Friday) only.
 After office hours and weekend, access are not allowed unless supervised or given permission by SPS staff.

 - The SPS Lab facility is co-shared with Demo Lab; therefore, Demo lab staff also have the right to use the labs.
 If SPS Lab is booked by Science Demo Lab staff for their enrichment classes, please do not go in and use the lab, even though you are given permission to do so.